misterdjules/tacoday-api/README.md

 It is a simplistic REST API server written in Node.js.
-It has a single endpoint, `GET /wotd`, that connects to the Facebook API to determine what the "word of the day" is at a local tacos place in Vancouver to get special deals.
+It has a single endpoint, `GET /wotd`, that connects to the Facebook API to determine what the "word of the day" to get special deals at [La Taqueria](facebook.com/LaTaqueria), a tacos restaurant in Vancouver.

 ## Running a tacoday-api server